 Are you a construction worker, or a family member of one, who was injured in a New York City construction site accident?
 Construction companies, contractors, owners, etc. are required to protect their workers.

 If they don’t follow the law, they should be held responsible.
 Pursuing a workers’ compensation claim or third-party liability in New York is complicated.

 As you begin your online search for a construction accident lawyer in NYC, please contact Anthony A. Ferrante.
 I’m a Brooklyn construction accident lawyer with over a decade of experience representing clients for all their injury needs, including construction site accidents.

-Common Types of Construction Accidents in NYC
+What are the Most Common Types of Construction Accidents in NYC?

 Construction is one of the most dangerous industries to be employed in.
 With new construction projects popping up all over New York City, including new skyscrapers and high-rise apartments, commercial properties, roadways, bridges and airports, countless situations can lead to a deadly construction site accident.

 These projects require skilled professionals, including laborers, electricians, masons, plumbers, roofers, ironworkers, and more.
 All of these workers experience daily risks while on a construction job.

 Certain types of accidents happen more often than others.
 These are some of the common accidents we see as NYC construction accident lawyers: